tomaj/hermes/README.md

 Few details:
  - you can use priority constants from `Dispatcher` class, but you can also use any number
  - high number priority queue messages will be handled first
- - in `Dispatcher::handle()` method you can provide array of queue names and create worker that will handle only one or multiple selected queues
+ - in `Dispatcher::handle()` method you can provide an array of queue names and create a worker that will handle only one or multiple selected queues
  - right now only `RedisSetDriver` supports multiple queues

 ## Graceful shutdown